-When you should buy your summer flights is the hot topic right now in travel news.
-There are so many factors that influence the price of flights and it seems like most of them are in play right now.
+When should you buy summer flights?
+There are so many factors that influence the price of flights.
 While we don’t have a crystal ball over here at CheapAir.com, we can offer some general guidelines for booking.

 Will demand be high this summer?